tenstorrent/tt-metal/tech_reports/tensor_layouts/tensor_layouts.md

 ### 3.1 Row-Major layout
 Each row of a 2D tensor corresponds to a single page in our buffer (with a minor exception for sharded tensors, which will be explained later).
 For example, with a 64x64 tensor, each row is associated with a separate page, resulting in a total of 64 pages in the buffer.
+This is illustrated in *Figure 1*.

 <img src="images/row_major_pages.svg" style="width:500px;"/>

+*Figure 1: Row major representation of a 64x64 Tensor.*

 ### 3.2 Tiled layout
 In a tiled tensor, pages are represented as 2D tiles, with the default tile size being 32x32, rather than being confined to a single row.
 For example, with a 64x64 tensor, this results in 4 tiles, each of size 32x32.
+This is illustrated in *Figure 2*.
 <img src="images/tiled_pages.svg" style="width:500px;"/>

+*Figure 2: Tiled representation of a 64x64 Tensor.
+The tile shape is 32x32*

 #### 3.2.1 Tile Shapes